 Following are a few tools that can be helpful for do-it-yourself plumbing installation and repair jobs.

 With a clamping action that locks onto an object such as a bolt or a pipe, locking pliers have a knurled screw mounted in one handle that adjusts the size of the tool’s jaw to fit the object.
-You can buy locking pliers here.
+You can buy locking pliers on Amazon.

 A few plumbing jobs, such as measuring runs of pipe, call for a retractable steel tape measure.
 Get a 25-footer because you’ll be able to extend its blade unsupported for several feet.
-You can buy a measuring tape here.
+You can buy a measuring tape on Amazon.

 Toilet and sink plungers, ‘snakes’ or drain augers, toilet augers, and hydraulic ‘blow bags’ are helpful to have on hand in the event of a clog.
-You can buy drain clearing tools here.
+You can buy drain clearing tools on Amazon.